sndean/k-project-euler/README.md

 ***

-## A short about and set up

-Solutions **and explanations** to the first 100 Project Euler problems in K (the K6 dialect, Kona (a K3/K4 dialect), and K4).
+Solutions **and explanations** to the first 100 Project Euler problems in K (Kona (a K3/K4 dialect), and the K6 dialect and K4 whenever I can).

-If you can do this, you're set up for using K6:

-    chmod +x k
-    rlwrap -r noah /Users/snd/k
-    2016.08.09 (c) arthur whitney
-     +/1 2 3
-    6

-## Intro

-Here I'll go through as many Project Euler problems as I can with K, or at least up to problem 100.

-### Why K6?

-Mostly because it's more interesting to me than Kona, which has solutions to Project Euler Problems 1 - 100 already listed publicly.
-Here, in the case of K6 and K4, I won't have any way to cheat (other than in the few cases where Kona is also correct for K6).

-#### K6

-K6 can be downloaded by asking the language's author nicely for the binary.

-    chmod +x k
-    rlwrap -r noah /Users/snd/k
-    2016.08.09 (c) arthur whitney
-     +/1 2 3
-    6

 #### Kona